jmcrego/corpora-tools/README.md

    -tgt   FILE : input target file
    -tag STRING : output files are built adding this prefix to the original file names (default clean_min1_max99_maxw0_fert6.0_uniqFalse_equalsFalse_tokNone)

-   -tok   MODE : use pyonmttok tokenizer aggressive|conservative|space before statistics computation (default None) -min    INT : discard if src/tgt contains less than [min] words (default 1) -max    INT : discard if src/tgt contains more than [max] words (default 99) -maxw   INT : discard if src/tgt contains a token with more than [maxw] characters (default 0:not used)
+   -tok   MODE : use pyonmttok tokenizer aggressive|conservative|space before filtering (default None) -min    INT : discard if src/tgt contains less than [min] words (default 1) -max    INT : discard if src/tgt contains more than [max] words (default 99) -maxw   INT : discard if src/tgt contains a token with more than [maxw] characters (default 0:not used)